-What admission arrangements for community and voluntary schools in East Riding of Yorkshire are being proposed and consulted upon?
+What admission arrangements for community and voluntary schools in the East Riding of Yorkshire have been proposed and consulted upon?

-There were some changes to the Published Admission Numbers (PANs) of schools that were proposed either by the council and/or by the governing bodies of community and voluntary controlled schools.
+There were some changes to the Published Admission Numbers (PANs) of 5 schools, proposed either by the council and/or by the governing bodies of community and voluntary controlled schools.

 These changes are:

-The Summary of Key Changes document included the rationale for these proposed changes.
+The Summary of Key Changes document includes the rationale for these proposed changes.
 All of these changes were approved.

-The arrangements can be seen by clicking on the links below.
+The arrangements can be seen by clicking on the document links below.

-Please note: that the admission arrangements for academy, foundation and voluntary aided schools were not included within this consultation and that those admission authorities may or may not have consulted on their admission arrangements for the 2022-23 school year.
+Please note: that the admission arrangements for academy, foundation and voluntary aided schools are not included within this consultation and that those admission authorities may or may not have consulted on their admission arrangements for the 2023-24 school year.